-292 Induction of Sox9 expression is biphasic during chondrogenic differentiation of progenitor cells in 293 vitro (30, 31).
-In the first (2-4) hours after initiation of chondrogenic differentiation of ATDC5 cells 294 Sox9 expression was transiently induced on mRNA (Figure 1A) and protein level (Figure 1B).
-Sox9 295 expression increased a second time around day 7 in differentiation (Figure 1A), in parallel with the 296 expression of the important Sox9 transcriptional target Col2a1 (21) (Figure 1C) and gain of sulphated 297 glycosaminoglycan (GAG) content (2, 19) (Figure 1D).
-The immediate early transient Sox9 expression 298 peak at 2 hours in differentiation did not correlate with the induction of expression of well-known Sox9 299 transcriptional targets such as Col2a1.
-Hence, we questioned what the function of the early Sox9 300 expression peak (2 hours) was and how it differs from the later Sox9 activity (day 7).
-We approached 301 this by performing a loss-of-function experiment and comparing the Sox9-dependent transcriptome 302 and proteome in an unbiased manner.
+During chondrogenic differentiation of progenitor cells in vitro, induction of Sox9 expression is bi-phasic (30, 31).
+In the first (2-4) hours after initiation of chondrogenic differentiation of ATDC5 cells Sox9 expression was transiently induced on mRNA (Figure 1A) and protein level (Figure 1B).
+Sox9 expression increased a second time in differentiation around day 7 in differentiation (Figure 1A), in parallel with the expression of the important Sox9 transcriptional target Col2a1 (21) (Figure 1C) and gain of glycosaminoglycan (GAG) content (2, 19) (Figure 1D).
+The immediate early transient Sox9 expression peak at 2 hours in differentiation did not correlate with the induction of expression of well-known Sox9 transcriptional targets such as Col2a1.
+Hence, we questioned what the function of the early Sox9 expression peak (2 hours) is and how it differs from the later Sox9 activity (day 7).
+We approached this question by performing a loss-of-function experiment and comparing the Sox9-dependent transciptome and proteome in an unbiased manner.

-303 Transcriptome and proteome analysis at 2 hours and 7 days in ATDC5 chondrogenic differentiation 304 under Sox9 knockdown
+Transcriptome and proteome analysis at 2 hours and 7 days in ATDC5 chondrogenic differentiation under Sox9 knockdown

-To target early Sox9 expression, a siRNA for Sox9 or scrambled control siRNA were transfected prior to initiation of differentiation (t = -1 day) (Figure 2A).
+To target early Sox9 expression, a siRNA for Sox9 or scrambled control siRNA were transfected one day prior to initiation of differentiation (t = -1d) (Figure 2A).
 At t=0 chondrogenic differentiation was induced and cells were differentiated for 14 days.
 We established effective knockdown of Sox9 at t=0 and t=2 hours in differentiation, while at day 5, 7 and 14 in differentiation Sox9 mRNA levels returned to scrambled siRNA control conditions (Figure 2B; black bars and Figure 2C).
-In parallel, ATDC5 cells were differentiated and the siRNA for Sox9 or scrambled siRNA was transfected at day 6 in differentiation, to specifically target expression of "late" Sox9 induction.
-Effective knockdown of Sox9
+In parallel, ATDC5 cells were differentiated and the siRNA for Sox9 or scrambled siRNA were transfected at day 6 in differentiation, to specifically target expression of "late" Sox9 induction.
+Effective knockdown of Sox9 at day 7 and day 14 was observed at mRNA as well as (Figure 2B; grey bars) on protein level (Figure 2C).
+To understand the function of the immediate early Sox9 expression at 2 hours in differentiation as compared to the late Sox9 induction present at day 7 in differentiation, we subsequently used an unbiased transcriptomics and proteomics approach.
+Differential expression of mRNAs and proteins was determined between the control scrambled siRNA condition versus Sox9 siRNA knockdown condition at 2 hours as well as at 7 days in ATDC5 differentiation (Figure 2D).